yochaigal/cairn/resources/monsters/cat-tiger.md

 # Cat, Tiger

-6 HP, 14 STR, 14 DEX, bite (d8)
+6 HP, 14 STR, 14 DEX, 6 WIL, bite (d8), claws (d6+d6)

-- Large, with striped fur.
-Live in woodlands and colder regions.
+- Striped, solitary felines.
+Lives in woodlands and in colder regions.
-- Hunt alone, using their coloration to camouflage and surprise their victims.
+- Uses camouflage and stealth to hunt and surprise their victims.